vivanks/OCR-For-Devanagari-With-Image-Processing/README.md

 # Model Description

 ;)
-> Our model using three models ##first model has two layers only Second model has two layers with middle layer having 128 nodes And third model has three layers with second layer having 256 nodes, Third layer with 128 nodes Final layer in each model has 46 nodes as there are 36 alphabet and 10 digits in our data We are doing this to find whether accuracy increases or decreases with addition of layers
+Our model using three models ##first model has two layers only Second model has two layers with middle layer having 128 nodes And third model has three layers with second layer having 256 nodes, Third layer with 128 nodes Final layer in each model has 46 nodes as there are 36 alphabet and 10 digits in our data We are doing this to find whether accuracy increases or decreases with addition of layers

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ### Installation